catawbaheidi/catawbaheidi.github.io/index.md

 ## Heidi Mueller

 This is my Github page that I'm creating for class.
-I'm a sophomore studying business at Catawba College [link](https://catawba.edu).
+I'm a sophomore studying business at [Catawba College](https://catawba.edu).

 I have a puppy named Salem who is 10 months old.